UFT Developer Grid

 In the node's runtime engine settings, specify the grid it connects to and the capabilities provided by the node.

-For more details, see Configure a UFT Developer node's runtime engine settings
+For more details, see Configure a grid node's runtime engine settings

 |UFT Developer tests||